Will-D-M/monster_shop_1911/README.md

 When a user who is not a merchant nor an admin logs into the system, they are taken to a profile page under a route of "/profile".

 ### Admins can act on behalf of users
 Admin users can access a namespaced route of "/admin/users" to see an index page  of all non-merchant/non-admin users, and from there see each user.
 This will allow the admin to perform every action on a user's account that the user themselves can perform.
-Admin users can also "upgrade" a user account to become a merchant account.
+This functionality is taken care of in User Stories 53 & 54.

 ```
 [ ] done